 • Low Selectivity: All of the pallets in a given bay must be unloaded to reach the last pallet.

-• Poor Inventory Rotation: Drive-in (LIFO) is a poor fit for expiration-sensitive products that require constant rotation – however, switching to a drive-through system solves this dilemma by changing the inventory management to FIFO.
+• Poor Inventory Rotation: Drive-in (LIFO) is a poor fit for expiration-sensitive products that require constant rotation – however, switching to a drive-thru system solves this dilemma by changing the inventory management to FIFO.

 • Honeycombing: The “honeycomb effect” can lead to wasted space.
 Honeycombing occurs when there is insufficient like-product to fill the entire system.